RowBlackGhost005/Module3_AWS_CodePipeline_Assigment/README.md

 ![S3 Enable Hosting](doc/images/s3-enable-static.png)

-For this basic setup these are all the settings required, scropp down an click `Save Changes`.
+For this basic setup of S3 web hosting these are all the configurations, now scroll down and click `Save Changes`.

 ### Enable Public Access
 Now we will be granting public access to our S3 bucket objects so the users can be able to reach the site.